mskilab-org/Flow/README.md

 Tasks are configured via an `.task` file.
-This is a text file whose first (non #-commented) line is a path to a firehose module directory (i.e. a directory containing a `hydrant.deploy` file).
+This is a text file whose first (non #-commented) line is a path to a Flow module directory (i.e. a directory containing a `hydrant.deploy` file).
 The subsequent rows are tab delimited with 3 or 4 columns, and specify the input and output bindings of a task.
 The first column of every row is 'input' or